Ericsson/codechecker/docs/analyzer/user_guide.md

                         the ASTs.
-Mode 'load-from-pch' can use significant disk-space for the serialized ASTs, while mode 'parse- on-demand' can incur some runtime CPU overhead in the second phase of the analysis. (default: load-from-pch)
+Mode 'load-from-pch' can use significant disk-space for the serialized ASTs, while mode 'parse- on-demand' can incur some runtime CPU overhead in the second phase of the analysis. (default: parse-on-demand)

 checker configuration: